Utah MotoTrials Association (UMTA)

 Awards will vary according to the event.
 Awards will ONLY be given out at the awards ceremony and will not be given out prior to or after a specific events award ceremony.

-Spectators – Spectators are free of charge at all but National events and are welcome to UMTA events, but do so at their own risk.
+1L – Spectators – Spectating is free of charge at all but National events and Spectators are welcome at UMTA events, but do so at their own risk.
 Spectators should not interfere with the observers judging a rider’s ride, and should not attempt to influence the judges score.
 Spectators are expected to stand outside section boundaries and not interfere in any way with riders, the section, or the loop during an event.
 They may lend assistance if requested by a rider or observer.
 Spectators are always encouraged to ask questions and show their appreciation for a rider’s talents!

 The first time rider will be given one (1) event to ride the competition, using the Open Class guidelines, giving the rider a better understanding of the sport and different skill lines.